-You have ideas, and users supporting them in UserVoice.
+You have ideas and users voter for them in UserVoice.
 Now your Product Team needs to use this data to build your roadmap.

 How do you get your data out of your UserVoice account, and use it to make data-driven decisions?

-- Set the filters for which set of ideas you want to export.
-You can filter ideas by forum, category, status, label and customer activity.
+- Set the filters, if any, for which set of ideas you want to export.
+You can filter ideas by date range, forum & category, status, label and inactivity.

 - Click the export button, and choose "Export Current Dataset"